AliTopal89/kubernetes/README.md

 install cloud servers ssh cloud_user@[ip] then password for control panel and workers

+`sudo swapoff -a`

+`sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab`

+ on all nodes disable swap, because the idea of kubernetes is to pack instance to %100 utilized capacity.
+If memory swapping is allowed to occur on a host system, this can lead to performance and stability issues within Kubernetes.

 sudo apt-mark hold <package> - even when you apt-get update the packages stay the same version

 `sudo kubeadm init --pod-network-cidr x.x.x.x/x` - initialize the cluster and setup kube command line tool (kubectl)